Nursing Abbreviations & Terms

 DNCs are board certified through the Dermatology Nursing Certification Board

 Doctors of Nursing Practice (DNPs) are advanced practice nurses with a terminal degree in nursing.
 DNP degrees represent the highest level of education available in the field.

-Doctors of Nursing Practice emphasize nursing leadership, systems management, quality improvement and data-driven decision making.
+Doctors of Nursing Practice emphasize nursing leadership, systems management, quality improvement, and data-driven decision-making.

-The Doctor of Nursing Science (D.N.Sc., DNS) is an academic doctorate degree, and much like the PhD in nursing, it is essentially based in research and theory.
+The Doctor of Nursing Science (D.N.Sc., DNS) is an academic doctorate degree, and much like the PhD in nursing, it is essentially based on research and theory.
 This degree is awarded as a terminal research degree in nursing at universities around the globe.

 Sometimes referred to occupational nurses, environmental health nurses specialize in health and safety services for employees.
 Their main task is to promote healthy workplaces through programs aimed at protecting workers from occupational and environmental hazards.
-They work to raise awareness about healthy habits and to prevent injuries and illnesses.
+They work to raise awareness about healthy habits and prevent injuries and illnesses.

-Environmental health nurses are board certified through the American Association of Occupational Health Nurses
+Environmental health nurses are board certified through the American Association of Occupational Health Nurses.

-Faith community nursing, sometimes called parish nursing, is a specialized field of professional nursing which focuses primarily on the intentional care of the spirit in addition to the promotion of whole-person health.
-Emphasis is also placed on prevention or minimization of illness within the context of a faith community and the wider community.
+Faith community nursing, sometimes called parish nursing, is a specialized field of professional nursing that focuses primarily on the intentional care of the spirit in addition to the promotion of whole-person health.
+Emphasis is also placed on the prevention or minimization of illness within the context of a faith community and the wider community.